- Search The Registry

 - Teacher’s Forum

 - Creating Support

 Horace Cayton Sr.

 *The birth of Horace Cayton Sr. in 1859 is celebrated on this date.
 He was a Black newspaper publisher and political activist.

-The Republican Party, the party of Lincoln, attracted many Black people and Horace Cayton was able to win an important position in the party.
+The Republican Party, the party of Lincoln, attracted many Black people, and Horace Cayton won an important position in the party.
 He was a frequent delegate to the county and state nominating conventions, secretary of the party’s King County convention in 1902, and for several years a member of the Republican State Central Committee.
-Between 1900 and 1910, the number of Blacks in Seattle had risen from 406 to 2,300, and white prejudice grew.
-Politically Cayton lost power and, after 1910, he never sat on the Republican State Central Committee or attended a Republican convention.
+Between 1900 and 1910, the number of Blacks in Seattle rose from 406 to 2,300, and white prejudice grew.
+Politically Cayton lost power, and after 1910, he never sat on the Republican State Central Committee or attended a Republican convention.

 The family moved to a small house near Mt.
 Baker Park.
 In addition, Cayton purchased a three-story wood-framed apartment house on 22nd Avenue near Jackson Street to manage, and Mrs. Cayton found employment as a housekeeper.
 They entered into activities of the growing Black community, participating in social and civic events.
 He continued his affiliation with the Republican Party through membership in the King County Colored Republican Club.
 Horace Cayton Sr. died on August 16, 1940, and Susie Revels Cayton died in 1943.